alpha-9120/E-Voating-using-Blockchain-/README.md

 A decentralized, blockchain-based voting platform designed to ensure secure, transparent, and tamper-proof elections.
 Built using **Ethereum Smart Contracts**, **Node.js**, **React**, and **MongoDB**.

-> Developed by **Ramansh Saxena** as a final year CSE project, now shaped into a full-fledged decentralized voting application.
+> Developed by **Satyam Pandey** as a final year CSE project, now shaped into a full-fledged decentralized voting application.

 ---